KDE Plasma

 In the shortcuts window, click on Global Shortcuts and then click on the Add button below the list of components.
 It’s a plus sign on my computer.
 If a shortcut is already assigned, KDE will warn you and ask you if you really want to reassign it.

 Select the application you want to start up and then, click on the Konsole or Dolphin or whatever the application you want to create a shortcut for is.
+Many applications already have a shortcut and they will show up in the shortcut form.
+You can keep the default shortcut or replace it with one you prefer.

-Click on the button and then press the key combination that you want to be the shortcut to launch that application, usually Meta-K or Meta-D or something like that.
-Then click apply.
+Click on the button and then, press the key combination that you want to be the shortcut to launch that application, usually Meta-K or Meta-D or something like that.
+Then, click apply.
 Most of the Ctrl combinations are already being used by the system, so most of my custom shortcuts use the Meta key, which is the key with the Microsoft symbol on this HP Envy.
 You may have to restart the computer for the shortcuts to become active.

 You can easily exchange your ESC and Caps Lock keys in KDE, to improve your work flow.
 Navigate to System Settings > Input Devices > Keyboard > Advanced.
 Click on Configure Keyboard Options.
 Expand Caps Lock Behavior and the bottom option is Swap ESC and Caps Lock.
 Select that and click apply.